 This step aims to inform and motivate you about the importance of your oral hygiene.
-It will help reduce the bacterial load in your mouth and get you as close as possible to the treatment plan so that you are an integral part of it.
+It will help reduce the bacterial load in your mouth and get you as close as possible to the treatment plan.

 In gingivitis, the initial stage of gum disease, this step is usually enough to reverse it.
 However, regular appointments for check-ups will be necessary.

-In periodontitis, where the deep tissues are affected, including bone, ligament, and cementum, a deep dental cleaning is necessary.
+In periodontitis, where the deep tissues are affected, including bone, ligament, and cementum, a deep dental cleaning is needed.
 It aims to clean the areas inaccessible to dental brushing.

-Once the causes are removed, the disease will stop, and the tissues will begin to regenerate.
+Once the causes are removed, the disease stops, and the tissues begin to regenerate.

 This approach allows reaching areas under the gums that regular deep cleaning cannot.